Recently I shared a recipe for Jelly Play Dough; this is what we did with it!

 What you will need?

-I set up our activity table with an invitation to play with jelly play dough (find recipe here), googly eyes and coloured pipe cleaners.
+Set up our activity table with an invitation to play with jelly play dough, googly eyes and coloured pipe cleaners.

 Click here for Jelly Play Dough Recipe